 It is expected that the research protocols of grant applicants will require Institutional Review Board (IRB) approval.
 Occasionally, the foundation has funded research that does not require IRB approval, such as research using de-identified patient populations.
 If a research project is being proposed that does not require IRB approval, applicants are strongly encouraged to contact program staff to discuss whether the proposed research falls within the DDCF's definition of clinical research.

 In keeping with the wishes expressed in Doris Duke’s will, experiments that use animals or primary tissues derived from animals will not be supported by this program.

-IRB approval can be pending at the time of full proposal submissions; however, if you receive a grant, we expect that you will have approval by the start date of July 1, 2015 or no later than October 1, 2015.
+IRB approval can be pending at the time of full proposal submissions; however, if you receive a grant, we expect that you will have approval by the start date or no later than two months from the start date.

 IND approval can be pending at the time of pre-proposal submission.
-However, it must be in place by the deadline for the full proposal, February 24, 2015.
+However, it must be in place by the deadline for the full proposal.
 Full proposals for projects with IND requirements that do not have approval at the time of submission will be disqualified.

 My preliminary research has included research in animal models.
 Can I include this in my proposal?